Bulathgama: Illustrious sons of Bulathgama

-Feeling that the caste system was practised by the order, he left Kandy for Galle, in the southern province, where he established a dhamma school named "Vijayananda Pirivena".
+Feeling that the caste system was practised by the order, he left Kandy and relocated to Galle, in the southern province, where he established a dhamma school known as"Vijayananda Pirivena".
 He was to greet Col. Henry Steel Olcott and Mrs Helena Blavatsky, founders of the Theosophical Society, when they arrived at Galle Harbour.
 Thereafter Col. Olcott and Mrs Blavatsky took pansil (the "five precepts" or basic rules to be followed by a Buddhist) from the Ven.
 Bulathgama Nayaka Thero and "officially" became Buddhists (as in the official Olcott Diaries).

 Ven.
 Bulathgama Thero also built a Buddhist vihara at Giniwella, Kathaluwa, where the printing press used to print the first Ceylonese newspaper, "Lankalokaya", may be seen.